EnterpriseDB/barman/doc/barman-tutorial.en.md

   will deposit the requested WAL file
 - `-j` will compress the output using `bzip2` algorithm
 - `-x` will compress the output using `gzip` algorithm
+- `-p SIZE` peeks from the archive up to WAL files, starting from the requested one.

 It is possible to use `get-wal` during a recovery operation, transforming the Barman server in a _WAL hub_ for your servers.
 This